KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Error Estimation
 Error estimation is key to understanding how well the approximation will match system behavior.
-To estimate error for one-step methods, the approximation is simply compared to the definite integral over the interval.
+Ideally, to estimate error for one-step methods, the approximation is simply compared to the definite integral over the interval.
 Typically, the definite integral cannot be calculated explicitly as $f$ is unknown, making it impossible to calculate the exact error of a numerical method; however, the error of methods can be estimated based off known parameters.
 The numerical methods discussed thus far have form

 $$u(t_i+h) = y_i + \int_{t_i}^{t_i+h}f(x)dx$$